-Multivalued Attributes: An attribute that can hold multiple values is known as multivalued attribute.
-We represent it with double ellipses in an E-R Diagram.
-E.g. A person can have more than one phone numbers so the phone number attribute is multivalued.
+An attribute that can hold multiple values is known as multivalued attribute.
+It is represented with double ovals in an ER Diagram.
+For example – A person can have more than one phone numbers so the phone number attribute is multivalued.

-Derived Attribute: A derived attribute is one whose value is dynamic and derived from another attribute.
-It is represented by dashed ellipses in an E-R Diagram.
-E.g. Person age is a derived attribute as it changes over time and can be derived from another attribute (Date of birth).
+A derived attribute is one whose value is dynamic and derived from another attribute.
+It is represented by dashed oval in an ER Diagram.
+For example – Person age is a derived attribute as it changes over time and can be derived from another attribute (Date of birth).